Leenie/ansible-universe/README.md

 Ansible only has a global namespace and having two identical variables will lead one to be overwritten by the other.
 This is also true for handler names.

-#### Playbook & Role Layout, `-Wlayout`
+#### Directory Layout, `-Wlayout`

-Do not add any custom sub-directory to a role or playbook, this would result into an undefined behavior [6].
+Do not add any custom sub-directory to a role or playbook, this would result into undefined behavior [6].

 As of version 1.9.2: